 Susan Yoon, PhD

 Dr. Yoon’s research seeks to promote resilience and well-being in children who have experienced childhood trauma, including child maltreatment.
 Specifically, her research focuses on understanding the longitudinal effects of child maltreatment on child development during childhood and adolescence, with a particular interest in identifying factors and pathways that promote or hinder resilient development following child maltreatment.

-Ms. Shockley McCarthy is a second-year PhD student and a Graduate Research Associate on the EPIC program.
-Her research focuses on the impact of interpersonal relationships and belongingness within family, school and community systems on youth with a history of trauma.
+Ms. Shockley McCarthy is a third-year PhD student and a Graduate Research Associate on the EPIC program.
+Her research focuses on the impact of interpersonal relationships and belongingness within family, school, and community systems on youth with a history of trauma.
 She is particularly interested in the role of resilience and supportive social networks in buffering the negative effect of early life trauma on mental health and academic outcomes.
 Ms. Shockley McCarthy has expertise in the application of multi-media technology in dissemination and outreach.